ayrtoneverton/react-hooks-simple-global-state/README.md

 The idea here is simply to create a kind of `useState` that shares the information between all the different components that use the same `stateName`.
 For this, only the state and lifecycle control of React components with Hooks, associated with the Observer pattern, is used to synchronize the update of all independent states.

+NOTE: If you have any difficulty, problem or even suggestion, please let me know [here](https://github.com/ayrtoneverton/react-hooks-simple-global-state/issues) or [here](https://github.com/ayrtoneverton/react-hooks-simple-global-state/discussions).

 ## Interface

 ```ts